Internationalize From Day One: Treat English Like Any Other Locale

 | Localization (L10n) | Supplying the locale-specific pieces: copy, images, colors, culture. |

-The traditional flow ("ship English first, retrofit later") guarantees angry designers, duplicated code, and creeping bugs.
-Flip it: internationalize first, localize English, then add more locales when you're ready.
+The usual flow, ship English first and retrofit later, buys you angry designers, duplicated code, and bugs that only show up in German.
+Flip it: internationalize first, localize English, add more locales when you're ready.

 | Practice | Why it helps |